cdwfs/advent2021/README.md

 - `@compileLog()` lets you debug-print in compile-time code; may be useful at some point.

 ### [Day 5: Hydrothermal Venture](https://adventofcode.com/2021/day/5)
-- [ZLS](https://github.com/zigtools/zls) is totally work configuring properly.
+- [ZLS](https://github.com/zigtools/zls) is now working properly.
+Maybe I forgot to configure it earlier?
 F12 works!
 Style warnings!
 API docs on mouse hover!
 - There's some big breaking API changes going on in Zig 0.9.0-dev that I happened to catch at the wrong time, so the stdlib functions I was using and the API docs I was reading didn't always match up.
 Woops!
 - Otherwise, no new concepts.
 This one felt pretty refreshingly straightforward.